Nepal, Day 12: Tukuche - Kalopani

-I continued my decent and I happened to look down at my top.
+Continuing my decent, I happened to look down at my top.
 Wearing bright red probably wasn't the brightest idea in a country full of bulls.
-Not long later I came across three more bulls across the path.
+Not long later I came across three more bulls straddling the path.
 I stopped before they saw me, grabbed my rain jacket, a nice, safe navy blue colour, out of my bag and put it on.
 The bulls didn't give me a second glance.